Thergar/L2_Calculator/README.md

 - **Docker + Testcontainers** – simplify setup and ensure consistent test environments

 The modular structure makes the project maintainable, testable, and easy to extend by adding new features or scaling it further.

 ---

-## Security Note

-I'm aware that leaving the '.env' file in a public repository is not good a practice.
-But it was intentional and purely for learning purposes (to better understand how enviroment variables work with Docker and Spring Boot).

----